 Ultimately, if you're not happy with yourself, it doesn't matter how many people approve of you.
 If you're constantly worried about what other people think, chances are that you'll never be truly happy with yourself.

-14 few tips how to stop worrying and focus on yourself not others
+16 tips on how to stop worrying and focus on yourself, not others

 1. Understand that you cannot control what others do or think.